MoragnSperlingIT1025/-Lab2-readme.md/README.md

     What is an interpreted language vs. a compiled language?

-    The difference is compiled language that is put through a complier produces a program written in asssembly language while an interpreter produces a result from a program
+    The difference is compiled language that is put through a complier produces a program written in asssembly language while               interpreted language has an interpreter produces a result from a program.